gajanan-nawle/Excel-Ecommerce-Dashboard-Project/README.md

 - Insight 3: Seasonality is Predictable.
 The sales trend chart shows a clear peak in November.
 Recommendation: The business should plan inventory and marketing efforts to capitalize on this predictable holiday rush.

 ## Conclusion
-This project successfully completed the full data analysis lifecycle—from cleaning messy data with Power Query to delivering strategic, forward-looking recommendations via an interactive dashboard.
+This project successfully completed the full data analysis lifecycle — from cleaning messy data with Power Query to delivering strategic, forward-looking recommendations via an interactive dashboard.
 It transformed a raw dataset into a powerful, holistic tool for data-driven decision-making.